-It all starts with this chart.
+In my kindergarten classroom, it all starts with this pocket chart that features students’ photos.
 Naturally, I have real student photos in the pocket chart.

-You will also want to let students know specifically where you want them to do the center activity.
+You will also want to let students know specifically WHERE you would like them to complete the center activity.
 This center sign above the set of desks works perfectly!

 Tip #2: Limit the Number of Students at Each Center